Jackson County Schools

-Non-Traditional Instruction Day Plan Overview 2022-2023 School Year
+Non-Traditional Instruction Day Plan Overview

-In general, students are to turn in the assignments from a remote learning day(s) on the day school reopens for in-person learning.
+In general, students are to submit the work product from NTID on the day school reopens for face-to-face learning.
 The individual classroom teacher is permitted to extend the due date for assignments to account for extended projects or extenuating circumstances.

-At schools, professional learning opportunities have been identified and will be scheduled for instructional staff in a manner that does not interfere with instruction and related supports for students.
+Professional learning opportunities will be scheduled for bus operators during NTIDs.
+Professional learning opportunities have also been identified and will be scheduled at the school level for instructional staff in a manner that does not interfere with instruction and related supports for students.
 Professional learning will focus on the priorities previously established in the Jackson County Schools Strategic Plan.

-School contact numbers to reserve meals and answer NTID questions:
+School contact numbers answer NTID questions: